Showing posts with label Camera Technology. Show all posts

 Wildlife Photography with Micro Four Thirds

-I like the Pangolin Wildlife channel and watched several of their YouTube videos.
-I enjoy their photos, discussions, and the techniques they share on wildlife photography.
+I like the Pangolin Wildlife channel on YouTube and saw several of their wildlife photography videos.
+I enjoy their photos, discussions, and the techniques they share with wildlife photographers.
 They recently uploaded an interesting video about Micro Four Thirds and wildlife photography.

-The example about noise at ISO20K made me wonder how much "low light" is available at nearly 7 Stops of ISO amplification.
-How much of the wildlife photographer's daytime is spent in these conditions?
-It's also clear the Pangolin photographers support the "size and capture" theory.
-Will their videos benefit from a more theoretical understanding of the digital camera?
-For example, the ISO to SNR ratio is enough to explain the scenarios in the two videos we are reviewing.
+This example of too much noise at ISO20K made me wonder how much "Reflected Light" is available at nearly 7-stops of ISO amplification.
+How much of the wildlife photographer's daytime is spent in such conditions?
+It's also clear that the Pangolin photographers support the "size and capture" theory.
+Will their videos benefit from a better theoretical understanding of digital cameras?
+For example, the ISO to SNR ratio is enough to explain the different scenarios we are reviewing in these 2 videos.

 Study the additional information below:-

-- This is a more recent article discussing a visit to a South African game reserve.
+- This is an older article about a visit to a South African game reserve.

-- See this article about background blur (information) and the examples in this video.
+- See this article about background blur (info) and the examples in this video.

 - See this video for more about the best camera settings for wildlife photography.